Attention: 4 Corner Resources is being used in a phishing scam. Read more about how to protect yourself.

 Your overall score is a number ranging from -100 to 100.
 It’s calculated by the percentage of promoters minus the percentage of detractors.
 So, if you had all promoters, your score would be a perfect 100.
 If you had all detractors, your score would be a terrible -100.
 A positive NPS means you have more promoters than detractors, while a score above 50 is considered outstanding.

-Now, more companies are adopting it further for use on candidates with the question ‘how likely would you be to recommend that someone apply to work here?’
+Now, more companies are adopting it further for use on candidates with the question, ‘How likely would you be to recommend that someone apply to work here?’
 When used in the context of job candidates, net promoter score is commonly referred to as cNPS.

 Your cNPS is a broad measure of the average candidate experience when applying to your company, which is directly tied to all sorts of factors from your offer acceptance rate to your employer brand.
+Here are some important ways cNPS influences recruitment success.

 While it’s not a be-all, end-all metric by any means, net promoter score is a great way to track your recruiting progress over time and quickly gauge the impact of any changes you’ve made.
 For example, if you institute a new application format and see a subsequent rise in cNPS, it’s a good indicator that the new format is a success (and vice versa for a subsequent drop in score).